 DMV v.
 J.G.
 (CA DMV and L.A.
 Superior Ct., West Covina, 2016)

-No license suspension on DUI charges after accident
+No license suspension on DUI charges after an accident

 People v.
 A.L.
 (CA DMV and Los Angeles Superior Court, El Monte, 2016)